hack-rpi/Status-Board/README.md

 the repo.
 The newest commits are featured on the main event page.

 ### Mentor Matching
-*Ask for a mentor to help with your specific problem.* Anyone can request a mentor when he/she needs help by submitting a mentor request.
+*Ask for a mentor to help with your specific problem.* Anyone can request a mentor when they needs help by submitting a mentor request.
 The help tags in the request will help match the person to the best fit active mentor in the database.
-The mentor will be sent a text message when someone needs his/her help.
+The mentor will be sent a text message when someone needs their help.
 The mentor can respond to the text when the job is completed to be re-added to the active queue.

 ### Announcements